dltmddus0158/qa-accessibility-case-study/00-overview/test-strategy.md

 - **P0:** Blocks access to core navigation or information
 - **P1:** Major usability or accessibility barriers
 - **P2:** Minor usability issues or inconsistencies

+## Technical Awareness

+While this case study focuses on manual QA, testing decisions were informed by an understanding of front-end behavior, including component state changes, DOM structure, and client-side interactions.

+Test scenarios consider how UI components may respond differently based on user input, focus state, and navigation context.